ZSL 200 logo

 1939

-• Start of Second World War.
-The Giant pandas, elephants and rhinos were sent to Whipsnade.
-London Zoo closed briefly from 3-9 September, but remained open throughout the rest of the War.
+• The start of Second World War.
+The giant pandas, elephants and rhinos are sent to Whipsnade Zoo.
+London Zoo closes briefly from 3-9 September, but remains open throughout the rest of the War.

 1947

-• The Institute of Zoology is established.
-Lord Zuckerman, then Secretary of ZSL, raised funds from two medical foundations to found laboratories where scientists would be employed by ZSL and undertake research.
+• The Institute of Zoology is established, and grows into a world-renowned research centre working at the cutting edge of conservation science.
+Lord Zuckerman, then Secretary of ZSL, raises funds from two medical foundations to found laboratories where scientists are employed by our society and undertake research.

 1962

-• 'Caroline' an Arabian oryx is lent to the world herd in Phoenix, Arizona, the first international co-operative breeding programme.
+• 'Caroline' an Arabian oryx is lent to the 'World Herd' in Phoenix, Arizona, the first international co-operative breeding programme.
+The herd is crucial to the successful reintroduction of oryx to their native lands across the Arabian peninsula.

 1965